Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 Another approach is to use
 _multiple dispatch_, where each function has multiple variants that are chosen based on dynamically determined types.
-Unfortunately, the multiple dispatch feature is not built-in for Python, but there's a simpler version - _single dispatch_.
+Unfortunately, multiple dispatch is not built-in for Python, but there's a simpler version - _single dispatch_.
 For a demo, let's begin with a tool from the Python standard library:
 `functools.singledispatch`.